Edinburgh, the Highlands and Islands

 All aboard for Glasgow this morning, before changing trains for a journey on one of the world’s most incredible railway lines, the West Highland Line.
 Travel along a hillside ledge overlooking Gare Loch before entering the spectacular Highlands, an idyllic, remote and untouched landscape.
 The incredible route skirts the western banks of Loch Lomond and climbs quickly from Crianlarich to Upper Tyndrum and wild Rannoch Moor, a dramatic region of peat bogs, streams and ancient forests that are only visible from the comfort of your train.
 On arrival at Fort William, transfer to your hotel.

-Today you’ll travel by coach to Neptune’s Staircase.
+Today you’ll travel by coach to Neptune’s Staircase, an impressive set of eight locks operated by a team of at least three lock keepers.
+Situated on the Caledonian Canal, the 22-ton lock gates were originally hand-powered but are now operated by hydraulics.
 It takes approximately one-and-a-half hours to pass from one end of the staircase to the other, where water overcomes gravity and nature to climb the hillside.
-From here, pass the stunning mountain landscapes of Glencoe before returning to your hotel.
-Tonight, enjoy a traditional Scottish dinner.
+From here, discover the picturesque waters of Loch Linnhe and set off on a cruise.
+Later, pass the stunning mountain landscapes of Glencoe before returning to your hotel.
+Tonight, enjoy a traditional Scottish dinner and whisky tasting.

 Day 6: Inverness, Loch Ness